au-research/raid-metadata/rtd/docs/source/extended/subjects.rst

 **Definition**: the URI of the language identifier schema

-**Requirement**: mandatory for each subject.keyword.language.id supplied
+**Requirement**: mandatory for each subject.keyword.language supplied

 **Occurrence**: 1